The Screenings That Will Keep Your Workforce Safe and Healthy

 There are several types of medical surveillance exams, but some of the most common are baseline surveillance exams and periodic surveillance exams for specific exposures (like crystalline silica).
 Both these exams make sure that the worker can perform that job safely and take into consideration their current health and health history, the exposure level at the job site, and personal protective equipment.
 Baseline surveillance exams are performed after hire and/or when an employee starts working in the applicable role, while periodic surveillance exams are performed periodically for quality control and monitoring.

-As a leader in workplace health, Concentra has been creating comprehensive programs for employers for nearly 40 years.
+As a leader in workplace health, Concentra has been creating comprehensive programs for employers for more than 45 years.
 We know that health at work is about more than treating injuries.
 It’s supporting health in the workplace, maintaining expertise in the delivery of high-quality care to employees, and helping to minimize the impact on an employer’s business.
 It all adds up to improved care for employees, smarter solutions for employers, and enhanced outcomes for everyone.

 If you’d like to keep your workforce safe and healthy with the appropriate employee screenings, contact one of Concentra’s workforce health experts.